 The German Army launches an assault to overthrow the recently established pro-Allied government in Yugoslavia and support the stalled Italian invasion of Greece.

 Hitler launches a surprise invasion of the Soviet Union, breaking a pact of non-aggression between the two nations.

-In the days that followed, the Japanese invaded European colonies across East Asia, including the British territories of Hong Kong, Malaya, Singapore and Burma.
-The purpose of these campaigns was to create a fortified perimeter around a self-sufficient Japan, which could be defended until the Allies tired of the war.
+In the days that followed, the Japanese invaded European colonies across eastern Asia, including the British territories of Hong Kong, Malaya, Singapore and Burma.
+Their aim was to create a fortified perimeter around a self-sufficient Japan, which could then be defended until the Allies tired of the war.

 The US Navy severely weakens Japanese naval power in the Pacific with a decisive victory at Midway.

 The Allies launch a strategic aerial bombing campaign against German cities.

 The Unites States earns another significant victory over the Japanese and goes on the offensive in the Pacific.

 British and American forces invade Vichy French-held Morocco and Algeria in order to help clear Axis forces from North Africa.